Youth Leaders: Resilient in the Face of Violent Conflict

 What is the Dalai Lama’s role?

-The Dalai Lama, the 1989 Nobel Peace Prize laureate, is one of the world’s most recognized and respected advocates and builders of nonviolent methods to resolve conflicts.
-He is both a spiritual leader within and beyond his Buddhist community, and a long-experienced, hands-on practitioner of the art of conflict resolution.
-Also, he is an excellent teacher.
-At his residence in Dharamsala, India, the Dalai Lama spends two days conferring with USIP’s youth leaders, offering both practical guidance and inspiration for their struggles against violence, prejudice and extremism.
+The Dalai Lama is one of the world’s most recognized and respected peace advocates.
+He is a spiritual leader both within his Buddhist community and beyond, as well as an experienced, hands-on practitioner of conflict resolution.
+At his residence in Dharamsala, India, the Dalai Lama spends two days conferring with the youth leaders, offering practical guidance in their struggles against prejudice, violence, and extremism, as well as inspiration to help them stay resilient in their pursuit of peace.
+For many, the opportunity to gather with peers from across the globe is an unprecedented source of shared knowledge, inspiration, and strength that bolsters and renews their own work.